Fun Ways of Celebrating Easter with Aging Parents or Relatives

 The holidays can be the perfect opportunity to get the family together, and the seniors will love having the grandchildren involved.
 Whether it’s going out to the cinema or turning the living room into a family theatre, they will love watching a golden classic together with the family.Have a heart-to-heart about their present health and physical condition to make sure they are doing well

 If the senior lives alone or is in a long-term care facility, the holidays are a good time to sit down and listen to them.
-Make it a point to ask about and listen to their health concerns or if they are going through loneliness or depression.
+Make it a point to ask about and listen to their health concerns, or if they are going through loneliness or depression.
 Encouraging honesty about negative concerns and showing empathy is enough to make them feel like they aren’t alone.
-This can then be followed by an action plan to help solve their problems.Arrange some Easter activities they can do with the grandkids
+Follow up with an action plan to help solve their problems.Arrange some Easter activities they can do with the grandkids

 Getting the kids involved is the best thing you can do for grandparents.
 They can get together to make Easter decorations, have an Easter egg hunt, paint Easter eggs or play Easter games for seniors.
 Make sure to tweak the activities according to the ability level of your loved one.Sit down together to create a list of people that they can contact in the event of an emergency